tryton/tryton/doc/index.rst

     currency of the purchase.
   - Amount: The amount of the current line (Unit Price multiplied by Quantity).
+  - Delivery Date: The computed date at which the product is expected to be delivered.
   - Taxes: The list of taxes that will be applied to the current line.

 - Invoice State: The state of the invoice related to the purchase.